+- (5) Existing documents of dedication and/or reservation of rights-of-way and land areas with conditions attached. - (6) Proof of legal interest in the property and the latest deed of record. - (7) Water Supply Information.
+In the case of individual on-lot wells, information documenting water table depth and potential for affecting the ground water supply.
+In the case of community systems: - (a) A statement from a Professional Engineer of the type and adequacy of any community water supply system proposed to serve the project. - (b) Preliminary design of any central water supply system. - (c) Connection to central system.
+A letter from the water company or authority stating that the said company or authority will supply the development, including a verification of the adequacy of service. - (d) New central system A statement setting forth the proposed ownership of the system and responsibility for operation and maintenance. - (e) A copy of any application for any permit, license or certificate required by PA DEP or the PA Public Utility Commission for the construction and operation of any proposed central water supply system.
+Preliminary plan approval shall be conditioned on the issuance of said permits by PA DEP and/or PA PUC.

+(8) Sewage Disposal Information.
-- (2) Profiles along the top of the cartway center-line, or as otherwise required by this chapter, showing existing and proposed grade lines and printed elevations of the proposed grade lines at 50-foot intervals. - (3) Any existing or proposed deed restrictions, and protective and restrictive covenants that apply to the subdivision and/or development plan. - (4) All proposed offers of dedication and/or reservation of rights-of-way and land areas with conditions attached. - (5) Existing documents of dedication and/or reservation of rights-of-way and land areas with conditions attached. - (6) Proof of legal interest in the property and the latest deed of record. - (7) A letter from the Lehighton Water Authority stating that the Authority will supply the development. - (8) A letter of approval from the Lehighton Sewage Authority approving connection to the Lehighton Sanitary Sewage Collection System for all proposed lots.
-Also, a letter from the Central Carbon Municipal Authority may be required depending on available flow capacity in the treatment plant. - (9) A list of any public utility, environmental or other permits required; and, if none are required, a statement to that effect.
-The Borough may require a Professional Engineer's certification of such list. - (10) Soil erosion and sedimentation control plan. - (11) Drainage/stormwater management plan meeting the requirements of this chapter and any Stormwater Management Ordinance adopted by the Borough. - (12) Preliminary bridge, water obstruction and encroachment designs and a statement by the Applicant's Engineer regarding any approvals required by the state or federal government. - (13) A statement indicating any existing or proposed zoning variances or subdivision waivers/modifications. - (14) Where the land included in the subject application has an electric transmission line, a gas pipeline, or a petroleum or petroleum products transmission line located within the tract, the Preliminary Plan shall be accompanied by a letter from the owner or lessee of such right-of-way stating any conditions on the use of the land and the minimum building setback and/or right-of-way-lines.
-This requirement may also be satisfied by submitting a copy of the recorded agreement. - (15) Highway occupancy permit. - (16) A plan for the ownership and maintenance of all improvements and common areas as required by §196-42. - (17) A Traffic Impact Study if required by Chapter 218 (Zoning). - (18) Documentation of compliance with Pennsylvania Historical and Museum Commission requirements.

-- (19) Documentation of submission to the Pennsylvania Natural Diversity Index and compliance with any findings. - G. Additional Information.
+- (a) Completed sewage facilities planning module(s) for land development and other required sewage planning documents as required by the PA Sewage Facilities Act and PA DEP. - (b) Connection to central system.
+Documentation from the system owner that service will be provided, and that the Applicant has complied with all system owner requirements. - (c) Private sewage treatment plants and community on-lot systems.
+A preliminary design of the system and a statement setting forth the proposed ownership of the system and responsibility for operation and maintenance. - (9) A list of any public utility, environmental or other permits required; and, if none are required, a statement to that effect.
+The Borough may require a Professional Engineer's certification of such list. - (10) Soil erosion and sedimentation control plan. - (11) Drainage/stormwater management plan meeting the requirements of this chapter and any Stormwater Management Ordinance adopted by the Borough. - (12) Bridge designs and copies of any required permits from PA DEP or other applicable agency for any water obstruction or encroachment. - (13) A statement indicating any existing or proposed zoning variances or subdivision/land development waivers/modifications.

+- (14) Where the land included in the subject application has an electric transmission line, a gas pipeline, or a petroleum or petroleum products transmission line located within the tract, the Preliminary Plan shall be accompanied by a letter from the owner or lessee of such right-of-way stating any conditions on the use of the land and the minimum building setback and/or right-of-way-lines.
+This requirement may also be satisfied by submitting a copy of the recorded agreement. - (15) Highway occupancy permit. - (16) A plan for the ownership and maintenance of all improvements and common areas as required by §390-41 and §390-42. - (17) A Traffic Impact Study if required by Chapter 500 (Zoning). - (18) Documentation of compliance with Pennsylvania Historical and Museum Commission requirements. - (19) Documentation of submission to the Pennsylvania Natural Diversity Index and compliance with any findings. - G. Additional Information.
 The Planning Commission or the Borough Council may require any other necessary information based on the specific characteristics of the proposed project. - H. Application Forms and Certifications.
 The applicant shall complete and submit such application forms and certifications as prescribed by the Borough for submission with the Preliminary Plan application.

-§196-29 Final Plan Requirements for Major Subdivisions
+§390-29 Final Plan Requirements for Major Subdivisions and Land Developments